asm-products/villeme/README.md

 Ok, you're ready to start editing the code, right?
 Not quite!
-Before you start editing, you should create a [branch].
+Before you start editing, you should create a *branch*.
 A branch is like an alternate timeline.

-You can read more about `git` branches [here].
+You can read more about *git branch* [here](http://git-scm.com/book/en/v2/Git-Branching-Branches-in-a-Nutshell).

 If you're trying to fix a bug, you might want to name the branch `fix-short-description`.
 If you're adding a feature, `feature-short-description` is a good name.